tujger/drone-delivery-challenge/README.md

 - Orders are all in the list, so drone can start earlier than the order timestamp to deliver the order at a time.
 - When drone returns to base it takes the next order or wait for time allowed to next delivery.
-- The simplest strategy here - it takes N (maximum is restricted by `IN_ADVANCE_MAX`) closest not completed potentially positive orders and iterates over all possible queues to find the one with maximum NPS.
+- The simplest strategy here - it takes N (maximum is restricted by `IN_ADVANCE_MAX`) closest not completed potentially positive orders and iterates over all possible queues to find the one with maximum NPS. _(Of course, it is extremely nonoptimal way and can be improved.)_
 - It takes (shifts) iteratively the first order from the queue while queue is longer than `IN_ADVANCE_RECALCULATE`, then it refreshes the queue.
 - The optimal queue is selecting based on coefficient similar to NPS over orders checked.
 This coefficient is updated with fees:
     - decrease fee if order completed in neutral window,